 The Black Death and natural disasters (floods, famine and earthquakes) presaged the end of the foreign rule by the Mongols.
 Their defeat came at the hands of Zhu Yuanzhang, a former Buddhist monk from a poor family who led the successful rebellion against Yuan rule.
 When their capital Dadu (now Beijing) was put under siege the remnants of Yuan dynasty fled north into Mongolia.
 Zhu Yuanzhang then became Emperor Hongwu (see below) and ruled for thirty years.

 After re-establishing China's borders Emperor Hongwu prioritized agriculture to bring back stability of food supply.
 Many Chinese customs and institutions were revived such as tea drinking.
-Although the order of imperial succession was codified this did not prevent Civil War when Hongwu died in 1398, his son Yongle (see below) (aka Zhu Di) beat his nephew Jianwen (aka Zhu Yunwen) in a bitter campaign.
+Although the order of imperial succession was codified this did not prevent civil war when Hongwu died in 1398, his son Yongle (see below) (aka Zhu Di) beat his nephew Jianwen (aka Zhu Yunwen) in a bitter campaign.
 Initially the new Ming dynasty had its capital at Nanjing (southern capital).
-Yongle after pacification of relations with the Mongols moved the capital back to Beijing (northern capital) in 1421 where the famous Forbidden City was then built.
+Yongle after pacification of relations with the Mongols moved the capital to Beijing (northern capital) in 1421 where the famous Forbidden City was then built.
 China had a lucky reprieve in 1405 because, the scourge of Central Asia, Timur (aka.
 Tamerlane ) sought to emulate his kinsman Genghis Khan by pillaging the whole known world.
 Timur set out to conquer China in 1404 but an unusually cold winter led to the death of many of his men and horses and then Timur himself.
 During the Ming dynasty, the population of China doubled, aided by the increased production of rice.
-China was divided into 13 provinces each with a governor, a chief judge and a general.
+China was divided into 13 provinces each with a triumvirate of governor, a chief judge and a general.
 The nation was extended by bringing the south-western provinces of Yunnan and Guizhou under direct control.
-The peace allowed many Chinese to travel around the country as tourists for the first time.
+The continuing peace allowed many Chinese to travel around the country as tourists for the first time.
 The Imperial Civil service grew to 100,000 by 1469, with 80,000 military officials.

 artist, Shen Zhou, landscape